durden/guides/draft/python/simple-debugging-with-meta-programming/article.md

-The 'watch' feature of modern debuggers allows a developer to see when a variable changes state.
+The watch feature of modern debuggers allows a developer to see when a variable changes state.
 I use this feature a lot when doing small debugging sprints.
 Unfortunately, using it requires opening up a big [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment) like